GoodnessJames/AirBnB_clone_v3/README.md

 ## API implementation
 ## Status of your API
 - created API structure with Flask
-- Implememted the state endpoint
+- Implemented the state endpoint

 ## Dependencies
 - Flask: `$ pip3 install Flask`